barteljan/VISPER/README.md

  ````

- If you like colorful controllers it might be a good exercise to write a new ColoredControllerFeature, which takes a routePattern, a Color and a Route to an other colored ColoredControllerFeature as dependencies.
+ If you like colorful controllers it might be a good exercise to write a new ColoredControllerFeature, which takes a routePattern, a Color and a RouteURL as dependencies.
  Use it to replace our two redundant FeatureClasses by two instances of type ColoredControllerFeature.